umd-dslam/BullFrog/README.md

 ## Quick Start

 Using the following as a guide, we will walk you through the setup of BullFrog.

-To make the progress more smooth, we record terminal sessions and share them on the web.
+To make it smoother, we record terminal sessions and share them on the web.

 **[Deployment]**